Nash-254/ACE-Insight/README.md

 ### Insights and Recommendations
 - Findings reinforce that **multiple ACE exposures dramatically elevate risk** for serious behavioral and mental health outcomes.
-- The **dose–response trend** indicates that even modest ACE reductions could yield substantial health benefits.
+- The **dose–response trend** indicates that even more ACE result to higher outcomes while reductions could yield substantial health benefits.
 - The **largest effect sizes** are for **violence perpetration**, followed by **suicidal/self-harm behaviors**, then **psychological distress**, and lastly **substance use**.
 - Intervention strategies may need **gender-specific targeting** — especially around violence prevention in males and mental health support in females.